* U.S. employment seen rising at fastest clip in 5 months

 "After the weak GDP print, a strong non-farm payroll is unlikely to alter Fed rhetoric - therefore risk (equities and emerging markets) should rally, specifically in countries tied to the United States via trade," currency strategists at CitiFX wrote in a note to clients.

-In the commodities markets, oil remained top-heavy after slipping Thursday on disappointing Chinese manufacturing activity and data showing U.S. crude stocks rose last week to their highest level since 1982.
+In the commodities markets, oil remained under pressure after slipping Thursday on disappointing Chinese manufacturing activity and data showing U.S. crude stocks rose last week to their highest level since 1982.